wizardishungry/jonwillia.ms/_posts/2022-03-08-isolating-problematic-cgo-code.md

 After a few attempts at [tracing memory leaks](https://kirshatrov.com/posts/finding-memory-leak-in-cgo/) in Cgo proved mostly fruitless, I decided to try separating the program into two processes.

-### What is HLS (Http Live Streaming)?
+### What is HLS (HTTP Live Streaming)?

 Briefly, [HLS](https://en.wikipedia.org/wiki/HTTP_Live_Streaming) is a popular format for streaming content.
-A piece of content, be it live or on demand, is represented as a series of short (~10 second) media files contained in a playlist.
-A live playlist will be repeatedly fetched by a player to discover the availability of new media segments.
+A piece of content, be it live or on-demand, is represented as a series of short (~10 second) media files contained in a playlist.
+A live playlist will be repeatedly fetched by a player to discover new media segments.

 ## Architecture
 <span class="marginnote">